This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Roads & Highways

-- West on Aegean Sea - Candarli port
+- West on Aegean Sea – Izmir/Candarli Port (expected to be tendered in 2021)

-- North on Black Sea - Filyos port (expected to be completed in 2020)
+- North on Black Sea – Zonguldak/Filyos Port (expected to be tendered in 2021)

-- Container transportation capacity expected to reach 32 billion TEU
+- Container handling capacity expected to reach 32 million TEU

-- Liquid cargo expected to reach a capacity of 350 billion tons and dry cargo, 500 billion tons
+- Liquid cargo expected to reach a capacity of 350 million tons, and dry cargo expected to reach 500 million tons

-- Turkey is expected to rank among the top ten countries that receive revenue from maritime transportation
+- Turkey is expected to rank among the top countries that generate revenue from maritime transportation

 - Increased combined/multimodal/intermodal types of transportation